dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 - The data must be in the first worksheet of each Excel file.
 - It is important that all Excel files have the same structure.
-So, the translation of a label in the second Excel file has to be in the exact same cell as the original in the first Excel sheet.
+So, the translation of a label in the second Excel file has to be in the exact same cell as the one in the first Excel file.
 - Only Excel files with file extension `.xlsx` are considered.
 - The file name must consist of the language label, e.g. `de.xlsx` / `en.xlsx`.
 - The language has to be one of {de, en, fr, it, rm}.
 - As node name, a simplified version of the English label is taken.
 If English is not available, one of the other languages is taken.
-- If there are two nodes with the same name, an incrementing number is appended to `name`.
+- If there are two nodes with the same name, an incrementing number is appended to the name.
 - After the creation of the list, a validation against the JSON schema for lists is performed.
 An error message is printed out if the list is not valid.